drwwoob/McDoner/docs/futurePlan.md

 ## Individual ImGui window with color and transparency
 like there would be a slide bar on top or bottom of the ImGui window, so that you can change it's color and transparency all the time, kewl

+## dragging pages
+wow, very kewl, and very hard(.
+I do have the idea on how to make the data move, but how do i make the animation T_T